Sanusihassan/c-flex-sys/readme.md

   }
   //typography variables
   /*
-    increase or decrease the $amount variable to change the size of a typography variable */ h1 {
+    increase or decrease the css --amount variable to change the size of a typography variable */
+  :root {
-    $amount: 0.5rem;//0.79rem is the default value
+    --amount: 0.5rem;//0.79rem is the default value
+  }
+  h1 {
     font-size: $h1;//or $h2 to $h6
   }
   //placeholders